mkorthof/freenom-script/README.md

             Using "-u" or "-r" and specifying <domain> as argument will override any settings in script or config file
 ```
+## Uninstall

+Run `make uninstall`.

+You can also manually reverse the steps under Installation above (remove .sh, .conf and scheduler files).

 ## Sources